anddtran/ECP/README.md

 ## 📄 License

-This project is intended to be open source to encourage widespread adoption and collaboration.
-The specific license is yet to be finalized but will likely be a permissive one such as the MIT License or Apache License 2.0.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License was chosen to encourage widespread adoption and collaboration while removing barriers for both open source and commercial use.

 ---